All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 clothing labels

-The care symbols are there to help you
+The care instructions are there to help you

 without damaging them.